eduNEXT/openedx-alexa-adaptor-template/README.md

 for Alexa's skill development.
 Before using the commands, ensure that you have the following requirements:

-- Python 3.8, we recommend to use a virtual environment to avoid conflicts with other python projects.
+- Python 3.8, we recommend using a virtual environment to avoid conflicts with other python projects.
 - ASK CLI, follow the steps in the [ASK CLI documentation](./docs/1-ask-cli.md)